mcmartins/mkt-consumer/README.md

 Message Consumer.
 Exposes an endpoint which consumes trade messages.

-This module handles messages by sending them to a Work Queue backed by Redis.
+This module handles messages by sending them to a Job Queue backed by Redis.
 These messages are later processed by another module [mkt-processor](https://github.com/mcmartins/mkt-processor).

 Node.js is a good solution for handling these requests as it only routes the messages to Redis Queue.
 Plus, building a webserver in Node.js takes really few line codes.
 In terms of maturity and performance, Node.js is a good solution.
 [Ref 1](http://www.hostingadvice.com/blog/nodejs-vs-golang/)

-BeeQueue is used as it is a lightweight and performant queue implementation for Node.js.
+BeeQueue is used as it is a lightweight and performant Job Queue implementation for Node.js.
 [Ref 2](https://github.com/LewisJEllis/bee-queue)

-Redis is holding the Queue and ensuring messages are stored in case of system failure.
+Redis is holding the Job Queue and ensuring messages are stored in case of system failure.
 Redis Sentinel could be used in order to ensure HA.
-Note that no tunning configurations were implemented.
+Note that no tunning configurations were implemented so the performance can increase using some tweaks.
 [Ref 3](http://shokunin.co/blog/2014/11/11/operational_redis.html)

 **NOTE:** The endpoint is open and no authentication is required (I didn't want to mess with the system you have to test it).
-In a productive environment the api should be provided over https and should require authentication.
+In a productive environment the API should be provided over https and should require authentication.

 ## API

+The API follows a REST approach and could be extended to support other features like - get a specific message, delete a specific message, get user messages, etc.

+URL:

 ### http://mkt-server.cloudapp.net:3002/mkt/api/v1/messages